matrix-io/matrix-documentation/docs/API/filter.md

 ## Filters

-MatrixOS sensors and computer vision algorithms provide data which can be filtered between the `init`, which can be regarded as the data source, and the `then`, which can be regarded as the data receiver.
+MatrixOS sensors and computer vision algorithms provide data which can be filtered between the `sensor`, which can be regarded as the data source, and the `then`, which can be regarded as the data receiver.
 Between the two, we can use chaining methods to easily filter what data is received.

 ```
 // filtering in a simple application
-matrix.init('temperature')
+matrix.sensor('temperature')
 .above(80)
 .then(function(data){
   // see CrossTalk documentation for more information about matrix.emit